maic-software/api-search/README.md

 # MAIC Software

-## How to build
+## How to build and deploy

+1. Create an algolia account

+2. In **src/App.js** change fill the info of your algolia API at lines 14, 205 and 206

+3. Drop **utilities/data.json** as indice in the algolia dashboard (you can now use localy the website)

-1. Create a netlify account
+4. Create a netlify account

-2. Drag and drop
+5. Drag and drop

-3. npm run build as a depoyment command
+6. npm run build as a depoyment command

-4. Root public/
+7. Root public/

-5. Deploy
+8. Deploy

 ## What it can do